The Ultimate Guide to the Louvre

 Best Day and Best Time to Visit the Louvre

-The table below shows the estimated visitor flow in the Louvre Museum, divided into days and time slots for the low and high seasons.
-The green colour indicates fewer visitors, while the red colour means more crowds.
+The table below shows the estimated visitor flow at the Louvre Museum, broken down by day and time slot for both low and high seasons.
+Green indicates lighter crowds, while red shows peak times.
 The Louvre is closed on Tuesdays.

 » The best day to visit the Louvre Museum depends on the season (low season or high season).
 Generally speaking, it’s best to visit during the week rather than the weekend.